microsoft/InnerEye-DeepLearning/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Credits

+This toolbox arose out of the work of (Yao Quin)[http://cseweb.ucsd.edu/~yaq007/] on AutoFocus networks.
+It was improved by (Patricia Gillespie)[https://www.microsoft.com/en-us/research/people/t-pagill/] and (Guilherme Ilunga)[https://gilunga.github.io/], before being extended further to become the main workhorse for the whole InnerEye team across all our projects.